thechadraccoon/Gmod-RTDM/README.md

-# Racc-Gmod-CTDM
+# Gmod-RACCTDM
-A garry's mod Conquest Team DeathMatch ( CTDM ) gamemode.
+A garry's mod Team DeathMatch ( TDM ) gamemode.
+Which doubles as a free for all.